On Undecided LP, Clustering and Active Learning

 This gives rise to the main motivation for this work -- what input primitives/oracles one needs, so that one can derive efficient algorithms.
 Here, of special interest are algorithms with running times that are sublinear in the input size.

 \paragraph*{Problem I: \Undecided linear programs.} An instance of linear programming is a set of $n$ linear inequalities on $d$ variables, where one needs to find an assignment of real values to the variables, such that all the inequalities hold.
 We consider a new variant of \LP, first studied by Maass and \Turan \cite{mt-clcmq-90}, where the $n$ linear constraints are given, but we do not know a priori whether the inequality is $\leq$ or $\geq$ for each one of them.
 Geometrically, this corresponds to being given $n$ hyperplanes in $\Re^d$, each having two closed halfspaces associated with it.
-Which of the two halfspaces is the one used in the \LP, can be revealed by querying an oracle.
+Which of the two halfspaces is the one used in the \LP can be revealed by querying an oracle.
 For example, the ``standard'' \emph{separation oracle}, which returns for a given query point $\pp$, a violated constraint of the \LP, or alternatively returns that $\pp$ is feasible.
 An example of \ULP (i.e., undecided \LP) is depicted in \figref{undecided_LP_example}.

 \paragraph*{Problem II: Separating red and blue points, with a counterexample oracle.} The above problem, in the dual, is the following: The input is a set of unlabeled points, and the task is to compute a hyperplane separating the blue points from the red points.
 The ``separation'' oracle here, is given an oriented hyperplane that is supposed to separate the points, and the oracle returns a misclassified point.
 A natural question is how many queries of this type one has to perform until classifying all the points correctly.